Getting around Okinawa

 You can find more information about renting a car at OIST's Resource Center website.
 The below page also includes information about the driver's license requirements.

 OIST also has an internal rental car service which visiting researcher can use.
 It requires prior registration and can only be used for 22h consecutive hours, but it is rather affordable.
 Note that the cars are rather small and old compared to cars from a regular rental car agency.

 https://groups.oist.jp/bfm/rental-car-service (link accessible on campus only)

-Going to Naha Airport
+To/from Naha Airport

-Finally, if you have a car you might want to park at the airport.
+Finally, if you have a car, you might want to park at the airport.
 Here you can find information on reasonably priced places to do that: https://groups.oist.jp/resource-center/parking-near-naha-airport-0 .

 The OIST shuttle bus is a convenient and free way to get around once you have arrived on campus.
 The schedule and map of two of the lines can be found here: